ualsg/hdb3d-code/README.md

 ## Data

-The data in CityJSON and OBJ is available at the [other Github repository](https://github.com/ualsg/hdb3d-data).
+The data in CityJSON and OBJ is available on the [other Github repository](https://github.com/ualsg/hdb3d-data).

 ## Disclaimer